Seattle officer investigated for illegally buying, using oxycodone resigns from department, city’s police watchdog says

 The officer, who acknowledged he’d been addicted to painkillers for two to three years, admitted it was “possible” he’d been dishonest when he denied being addicted to drugs during the previous OPA investigation of him, the summary states.

 During that investigation, OPA learned fellow officers had reported the officer seemed impaired and was slurring words while working two days at SPD’s training unit in 2019.
-Two officersdrove the officer home without informing commanders, according to an OPA summary.
+Two officers drove the officer home without informing commanders, according to an OPA summary.
 When commanders later learned what happened, they informed OPA.
 After the officer claimed his condition was caused by side effects from prescribed medications, the allegations were deemed unsubstantiated.